 If the consumer crashes or is shut down, its partitions are reassigned to another consumer which initiates consuming from the last committed offset of each partition.

 The offset commit is stored on an Kafka broker.
 When a consumer commits an offset, it sends a commit request to the Kafka cluster, specifying the partition and offset it wants to commit for a particular consumer group.
 The Kafka broker receiving the commit request then stores this offset in the

 Related terms: consumer offset, offset

-A unit of data storage that divides a topic into multiple, parallel event streams, each of which is stored on separate Kafka brokers and can be consumed independently.
+A partition is a unit of data storage that divides a topic into multiple, parallel event streams, each of which is stored on separate Kafka brokers and can be consumed independently.